-A big tent term for a number of bio-based plastic materials, bioplastics were created to displace traditional plastics made from non-biodegradable fossil-fuel plastics.
-While not all bioplastics are biodegradable, there are no petroleum-based plastics that are biodegradable.
+An umbrella term for a number of bio-based plastic materials, bioplastics were created to displace traditional plastics made from non-biodegradable fossil-fuel plastics.
+While not all bioplastics are biodegradable, there are no petroleum-based plastics that are.

 Bioplastics are largely used in food packaging—as well as bags, utensils, and straws—but its applications are vast, replacing regular plastics wherever they are used.
 PLA (polylactic acid) is the most common bioplastic used to replace polystyrene, polyethylene, and polypropylene.
 It is usually made from the sugars found in sugarcane, corn starch, and cassava.

 Where bioplastics are made from edible parts of plants, they compete with human consumption and require a greater share of land to be used.
-So, while they reduce emissions of greenhouse gases and use of nonrenewable resources, bioplastics also negatively impact the environment through water use, land use, deforestation, and the use of pesticides and fertilizers.
+So, while they reduce emissions of greenhouse gasses and use of nonrenewable resources, bioplastics also negatively impact the environment through water use, land use, deforestation, and the use of pesticides.

 As with many things, there is a balance to strike to determine the ecological benefit of a product.
 Bioplastics come in many forms and their impact will vary from type to type.
 From a packaging and shipping perspective, both the compostable packing peanuts and compostable mailer fall under this category.

-So, as you can see, there are a lot of options for businesses that want to do it sustainably.
+As you can see, there are a lot of packaging options for businesses that want to do it sustainably.
 And more types of green packaging are coming out all the time.